Optimal control strategy for collisional Brownian engines: Impact of realistic Delta-Like Forces

 The results obtained using this approximation show excellent agreement with numerical results.
-Here, it is important to notice that the expressions for work have now four contributions, two of them identical to Eq.~(\ref{optworkin}) and two accounting for the preparatory steps (Gaussian contributions).
+Here, it is important to notice that the expressions for work have now four contributions, two of them identical to Eq.~(\ref{optworkin}) and two accounting for the preparatory steps (Gaussian contributions) arising from the loss of adiabaticity.
 The latter is not considered useful work, but rather an energetic cost required to sustain the cycle, since it occurs over a very short time interval and no extractable work can be obtained from it.
 This leads to an additional term, $\overline{\mathcal{\dot{W}}}_{\rm{prep}}$, modifying Eqs.~(\ref{eppp}) and (\ref{efff}) as